 - Your store is only a small part of your website.

-Both of these platforms contain great features that help with your search engine optimisation, which can be accelerated if you use an SEO Consultant.
+Both of these platforms contain great features that help with your search engine optimisation, which can be accelerated if you use an Consultant.
 They are both responsive out of the box, and the new Magento 2.0 is a great solution.

 The problem when you begin an online store is doing it right from beginning.
 Pick the wrong shopping cart in Australia and you leave yourself with a headache when processing payments and posting products.
 Contact us for help to pick the right shopping cart – and launch your store the right way.